rdagumampan/yuniql-web/content/docs/how-yuniql-works.md

 +++
-title = "How Yuniql Works"
+title = "How yuniql works"
 description = "Understand the design principles, the ways of working and internals of yuniql." bref = "Understand the design principles, the ways of working and internals of yuniql." weight = 1